- Introduction

 Once the unit test plan is ready, development team starts implementing the same followed by execution of the test plan as the ceasing step.
 In UTDA it is also recommend having peer or expert review and execution of unit test plan.

 It is important to note that UTDA is not same as Test Driven Approach (TDA) except the fact that both use test cases as driving factor.
 Incase of TDA the test cases are typically written by Testing/QA team and delivered to development team.
-Also in most of the cases these test cases are written based on SRS or other documents rather than actual UI or code.
+Also in most of the cases these test cases are written based on SRS or other documents rather than actual UI or code.- Advantages of UTDA

 Unit Test Driven Approach (UTDA) is a very simple but efficient approach specially incases where some code/UI is ready for reference to development process.